ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 ## Lab Purpose

 In this lab, you will become familiar with the two virtual machines used in the BlueWave Clinic cyber operations environment.
 You will identify system names, user accounts, IP addresses, network connectivity, lab file locations, and evidence folders.

 This lab prepares you for later labs where the Windows 11 endpoint sends logs to Elastic and Kibana on the Ubuntu SOC server.

 ---

-## How to Use Copy and Type Options
+## How to Use Copy or Type Inputs

-This Skillable lab gives you two options for every command, search term, file path, filename, and template that a student may need to enter.

-### Copy Option

-Use this when you want to copy and paste the command directly into PowerShell, Terminal, File Explorer, or Notepad.

-### Type Option

-Use this when copy and paste is not available, or when your instructor wants you to practise typing commands manually.
+To remove unnecessary duplication, this version uses one input block for each command, path, search term, filename, or template.

+When you see a block labelled **Student Input - Copy or Type**, either copy it or type it manually.

 > [!note]
-> The Copy and Type options contain the same command or text.
-Choose one option.
-Do not run both unless the task tells you to verify a result.
+> Use either Copy or Type.
+You do not need to do both.

 > [!alert]
 > Type commands exactly as shown.
-Small spelling, spacing, quotation mark, or symbol mistakes can cause errors.
+Small spelling, spacing, quotation mark, slash, or symbol mistakes can cause errors.

 ---